Quantization of the Universe as a Dirac Particle: Geometrical Unification of Gravitation, Dark Energy and Multiverses: Discussions

-We study the unification between the FRW geometry and a scalar field that can be identified with the quintessence and the tlaplon field \cite{hrrs}.
-This scheme can be unified at the Lagrangian level and allows us to write a Fermat-like Lagrangian for the complete system, showing that the Universe behaves as a relativistic particle moving on a conformally flat spacetime.
+The quantization schemes presented before (Klein-Gordon, Dirac or Majorana) are only possible due the unification between the FRW geometry and the quintessence scalar field (tlaplon field \cite{hrrs}) with a Fermat-like Lagrangian for a relativistic particle moving on conformally flat spacetime.

-We are now able to quantize the system as if it were a spinless particle obtaining a Klein-Gordon-like equation, and if it were a spin particle we get a Dirac equation.
-These quantization schemes can be considered as generalizations of the Wheeler-DeWitt Super-Hamiltonian formalism.
-We find particular solutions for both of these equations.

-Our proposal establishes that the quintessence-tlaplon field could be necessary as a first step to construct a geometrically unified theory for the quantization of an expanding universe with quintessence dark energy.
+The quantum equations obtained for every case can be considered as generalizations of the Wheeler-DeWitt Super-Hamiltonian formalism.
+Our proposal establishes that the quintessence-tlaplon field could be necessary as a first step to construct a geometrically unified theory for the quantization of an expanding universe (with a quintessence type of dark energy).

+To our knowledge this is the first time that an attempt to construct a quantum theory for the FRW Universe is carried out using a relativistic quantum theory for Dirac particles.
+As it was mentioned before, the reason to perform this quantization in a relativistic pointlike particle model is that we want to follow Breit's interpretation \cite{breit}.
+Breit showed that the spin can emerge as a geometrical and dynamical interpretation of the classical velocity of the particle.
+It was claimed that the Dirac matrices follow a replacement prescription similar to those largely used in non-relativistic quantum mechanics and spinless relativistic quantum mechanics.
+He showed this for a particle on flat spacetime.
+Here we will follow his prescription for a relativistic particle in a conformally two-dimensional flat space.

+From the classical Hamiltonian \eqref{Hclass1} we can obtain the relation $H^2=g_{00}+\pi^2$, where we have made use of $g_{00}=\Omega^2$.
+From here we can obtain that